johnfmaddox/kilojoule/README.rst

 Description
 ===========

-kilojoule is Python module/package to provide convenience functions for performing thermodynamic and heat transfer calculations.
+kilojoule is a Python module/package to provide convenience functions for performing thermodynamic and heat transfer calculations.
 The primary use case for these functions is in scripts written to solve specific problems.
 To that end, simplicity of syntax for variables